pic16f877ccs/num_convert/README.md

 assert_eq!(<u8>::from_as(261u16), 5u8);
 ```

-Converting from digits as a number.
+Convert from digits as a number.
 ```rust
 use num_convert::TryFromDigits;